DanielleOliveiraC/DanielleOliveiraC/README.md

 ### About me 👩

 I'm currently a student of Systems Analysis and Development, but I have already completed Technical Computing.
-In addition, I have already collaborated in the development of some projects and I have skills in different nprogramming languages.
+In addition, I have already collaborated in the development of some projects and I have skills in different programming languages.

  #